ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 A |
 Aa/Aaj | Today
 Aber | Delay/To be late
-Ail | In the present time, currently
+Adhyab | Something deformed or not of the right shape Ail | In the present time, currently
 Amus | No moon night,New moon night
+Arad | Something that has cooled down
 B |
 Bae | From
 Baha(n) | To Plough